techidaily/site-windows11/source/_posts/removing-block-by-system-admins-from-windows.md

 ![enable lua modify registry editor value 0 windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/enable-lua-modify-registry-editor-value-0-windows.jpg)
 8. Close Registry Editor and restart your computer to apply the changes.
 After the restart, launch the app to see if the error is resolved.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iOVkXoUxLf4?si=QfC18T2cb5OkiaXo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 9. If you are using a school or work computer, your organization may put some restrictions on its use.
 If you can't find the UAC settings, contact your IT administrator to resolve the issue.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Unblock the Apps Blocked by Your System Administrator